Gordon Murray: Honours and awards

+In 2019, a celebration of 50 years of Murray's involvement in the car industry was held, called One Formula.
+Every one of Murray's F1 designs was on display along with the McLaren F1 roadcar and examples from his personal car collection, along with hundreds of rock band T-shirts that Murray had collected over the years.
+The two-volume hardcover book One Formula – 50 years of Car Design, limited to just 1,000 copies, details Murray's designs.

-In 2022 Murray was awarded the inaugural FIA President's Innovation Medal, 'for his constant innovative approach to race and road car design'.
+In 2022, Murray was awarded the inaugural FIA President's Innovation Medal, 'for his constant innovative approach to race and road car design'.

-In 2024 Murray was awarded the BBC Top Gear Lifetime Achievement Award as 'arguably the greatest and most original thinker in both Formula One and the wider automotive sphere'.
+In 2024, Murray was awarded the BBC Top Gear Lifetime Achievement Award as 'arguably the greatest and most original thinker in both Formula One and the wider automotive sphere'.